 After you’ve gathered more information about potential vendors, it’s time to start evaluating any impact your team may incur by working with a specific vendor.
 This includes things like personnel changes, budget impacts, and any other potential disruptions.

 One way to evaluate the impact of vendors or suppliers your company is already working with, is to create a vendor scorecard.
 This document allows you to compare different vendors side-by-side and make an informed decision about which ones are best for your company in the long term.
+Once you have approval status, you can begin the business process of moving away from approval systems and closer to a standard approval process.

 The final step in the vendor approval process is using software to rework your workflow.
 This step is important because it can help you streamline processes and make them more efficient.